JesseTNRoberts/SP25-CSC4220/syllabus.md

 ### Collaboration Policy and Academic Honesty

-We will be following the [EECS departmental policy on Academic Honesty](https://eecs.berkeley.edu/resources/students/academic-dishonesty){:target="_blank"}, which states that using work or resources that are not your own or not permitted by the course may lead to disciplinary actions, including a failing grade in the course.
+If you misrepresent work as your own disciplinary action will be taken, including a failing grade in the course.

 **Assignments.** Data science is a collaborative activity.
-While you may talk with others about the homework and projects, we ask that you write your solutions individually in your own words. **If you do discuss the assignments with others please include their names at the top of your notebook.** Restated, you and your friends are encouraged to discuss course content and approaches to problem-solving, but you are not allowed to share your code nor answers with other students, nor are you allowed to post your assignment solutions publicly.
-Doing so is considered academic misconduct.
-We will be running advanced plagiarism detection programs on all assignments. **Use of AI-assisted methods, such as ChatGPT, to generate written or code solutions to assignments is prohibited.
+While you may talk with others about the homework and projects, we ask that you write your solutions individually in your own words. **If you do discuss the assignments with others please include their names at the top of your notebook.** Restated, you and your peers are encouraged to discuss course content and approaches to problem-solving, but you are not allowed to share your code nor answers with other students, nor are you allowed to post your assignment solutions publicly.
+Doing so will be considered academic misconduct.

+**Use of AI-assisted methods, such as ChatGPT, to generate written or code solutions to assignments is prohibited.
 Usage of past assignment solutions is also prohibited.**

-Not only does such copying count as academic misconduct, but it also circumvents the pedagogical goals of an assignment.
-You must solve problems with the resources made available in the course.
-You should never look at or have solutions in your possession from another student or another semester.
+The benefit to completing the work in this course is similar to the benefit one gets from running laps.
+If someone else does it for you, you don't get the benefit.
+The value is in the doing, and not in having a completed assignment.

-**Exams.** Cheating on exams is a serious offense.
-We have methods of detecting cheating on exams – so don’t do it!
-Students caught cheating on any exam will fail the course.
+**Exams.** Students caught cheating on any exam will fail the course.
+No exceptions.

-Plagiarism on any assignment, as well as other violations to Berkeley’s [Code of Conduct](https://sa.berkeley.edu/code-of-conduct){:target="_blank"}, will be reported to the Center for Student Conduct.
-The CSC treats most first-time offenses as a [Non-Reportable Warning](https://sa.berkeley.edu/student-code-of-conduct-section6){:target="_blank"}.
-Additionally we reserve the right to give you a negative full score (-100%) or lower on the assignments in question, an F in the course, or even dismissal from the university.
+Plagiarism on any assignment, as well as other violations to TnTech’s [Student Handook](https://www.tntech.edu/handbooks/student/index.php){:target="_blank"}, will be reported.
+Additionally, we reserve the right to give you an F in the course.
 It’s just not worth it!

-Rather than copying someone else’s work, ask for help.
-You are not alone in Data 100!
-The entire staff is here to help you succeed.
+Rather than copying, ask for help.
+You are not alone!
+The instructor and TAs are here to help you succeed.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and respect for you.

-Finally, know that it’s normal to struggle.
-Berkeley has high standards, which is one of the reasons its degrees are valued.
-Everyone struggles, even though many try not to show it.
-Even if you don’t learn everything that’s being covered, you’ll be able to build on what you do learn, whereas if you cheat you’ll have nothing to build on.
-You aren’t expected to be perfect; it’s ok not to get an A.

 ### Student Academic Integrity Policy